 Student affiliation comes with several privileges and services.
 Students can apply for various WCFIA student grants, propose and organize student conferences, apply to participate in WCFIA programs and research clusters, and much more.

-In the 2020–2021 academic year, the WCFIA sponsored research for one hundred and twenty-three graduate students and twenty undergraduate students within Harvard.
-Their academic areas included African and African American Studies, Government, History, History of Science, Religion, Sociology, Middle Eastern Studies, Anthropology, Economics, the Graduate School of Education, the Kennedy School, the Law School, and the Graduate School of Design, among others.
+In the 2021–2022 academic year, the WCFIA is sponsoring research for 115 graduate students and fourteen undergraduate students within Harvard.
+Their academic areas include African and African American Studies, Government, History, History of Science, Religion, Sociology, Middle Eastern Studies, Anthropology, Economics, the Graduate School of Education, the Kennedy School, the Law School, and the Graduate School of Design, among others.

-The undergraduate program is run by Paul Y. Chang in collaboration with Clare Putnam and Ann Townes.
+The undergraduate program is run by a Harvard faculty member (currently TBD) in collaboration with Clare Putnam and Ann Townes.
 Our existing programming includes senior thesis summer research support, sponsorship of travel—when University-supported travel is permitted—for academic purposes, and funding for conferences where students interact with international affairs scholars and practitioners.

 The Undergraduate Associates who receive funding for summer research receive additional support by being trained and mentored by a Graduate Student Associate (GSA) starting in the spring of their junior year.
 This support includes guidance on how to prepare proposals, approach field research, and commence writing.
 The Undergraduate Associates also receive training in the ethics of conducting research abroad.
 They present their research at our annual Undergraduate Thesis Conference.
 These undergraduate scholars connect with the Center during at least three semesters of their time at Harvard.
 Some meet annually with the chair of our advisory board, Kenneth I. Juster, who supports several undergraduate Juster Fellows every year.